loganandersen/block-pushing-game/README_wip.md

 In here you can find the Assets and Code used in the game.

 Here's the way we reccomend for downloading the game.
+For this method, you will need to have git installed.

-    open any command prompt on your computer copy this line of code into the open terminal " git clone https://github.com/loganandersen/block-pushing-game.git " make sure to delete spaces copy this line of code into the open terminal " cd block-pushing-game " again make sure to delete spaces copy this last line of code into the open terminal " godot project.godot " open the godot executable file and run ' project '
+    open git command prompt on your computer
+    Make sure to delete the leading and ending spaces, the spaces inside the code line(s) are needed copy this line of code into the open terminal " git clone https://github.com/loganandersen/block-pushing-game.git " copy this line of code into the open terminal " cd block-pushing-game " copy this last line of code into the open terminal " godot project.godot " open the godot executable file and run ' project '